THYROID DISEASE AND ITS HEALING

 7. Thyroid cancer.

 In my experience, all of the conditions above can usually be handled much better with natural methods of care than with regular medical treatments.
-This is based on 30 years of experience.
-The only time that hormone therapy is needed is if one has absolutely no thyroid gland left due to surgery or radioactive iodine treatments or RAI.
+This is based on more than 30 years of experience.
+The only time that hormone therapy is needed is if the thyroid gland has been destroyed due to surgery or radioactive iodine treatment (RAI).

 In almost all cases, thyroid hormone replacement therapy may give symptomatic relief, but it will impair deeper healing.
-If a person has Grave’s disease or hyperthyroidism, irradiating the thyroid or cutting it out I find is never needed and is a very barbaric and harmful way of taking care of this relatively simple condition.
+If a person has Grave’s disease or hyperthyroidism, irradiating the thyroid or cutting it out I find is never needed and is a very barbaric and harmful way of taking care of this condition.
+Hyperthyroidism is discussed later in this article.

 Instead of this approach, this article discusses a more fundamental and much more effective way to handle most thyroid conditions through nutritional balancing science.
 The correction may be slower, but it is permanent, and it builds health instead of destroying it.